VeraVisions/nuclide/README.md

 - **Assassination** (as)
 - **Escape** (es)

-Not all equipment is implemented and no map radar/overview is recreated.
-Basically, the game is playable as long as you don't care about grenades (for now).
+The game is playable as long as you don't care about the radar/overview display.

 # Installing
 1. Get the latest version of FTEQW from the [website](http://triptohell.info/moodles/).